 Former Super Bowl MVP spent one year with the Broncos

 Winning the Super Bowl MVP represented the peak for Joe Flacco.
-From 2013-2018, he just 42-41.
-He topped 20 passing touchdowns just twice.
-Thanks to Flacco’s lackluster play, the Ravens made just two playoff trips following their Super Bowl victory.
+From 2013-2018, he went just 42-41.
+He topped 20 passing touchdowns only twice.
+Thanks to Flacco’s uninspiring play, the Ravens made just two playoff trips following their Super Bowl victory.
 Last offseason, Baltimore traded its longtime starter to Denver for a fourth-round pick.